 - after 2022, the economy and stock market could go flat

 - foreign stocks might produce much better returns

 - stocks are liquid and can be sold quickly when prices go well up

 - your holdings can be diversified and using hedging strategies against ruinous losses

-We can see how 2021 is going to go in real estate, but we need to keep an eye on the 2022 housing market forecast.
+Do grow your education on property sales and keeping an eye on the 2022 housing market forecast.
 It’s a pivotal year.
 And experts are divided on whether new home construction will ramp up over 2022.
 They forecast reduced demand for homes, which might be pessimistic.
 The slow recovery is pushing a lot of demand forward, so you can low mortgages and rising rent prices.
 Rental income should be a fixture in your wealth building plans.